ihororlovskyi/ihororlovskyi-jekyll/README.md

 # ihororlovskyi.github.io

-_Web development of Ihor Orlovskyi portfolio site_
+_Web development of Ihor Orlovskyi site_

 ### Used